 Tiffany Treloar is working towards a complete synergy between her environmental values and her work.
 Her commitment to promoting better ways of living and working resulted in PROJECT 332, and the assimilation of its sustainable practices into the Tiffany Treloar label as a whole.

-332 is the number of Tiffany’s home .
-PROJECT 332 began after Tiffany and her partner Richard Cornish began looking together at reducing their own daily impact on the environment, including their “food miles” (how far food travels from production to reach the table).
+PROJECT 332 began after Tiffany and her partner Richard Cornish (332 was the number of their home at the time) began looking together at reducing their own daily impact on the environment, including their “food miles” (how far food travels from production to reach the table).
 In changing practices within the family home, Tiffany also wanted to look at the impact that ‘fashion miles’ represented within her business.
 She embarked on PROJECT 332.

 PROJECT 332 is about researching and implementing ways to improve the sustainability of all Tiffany Treloar collections, through the use of more eco-friendly fabrics and textile printing techniques, with the assistance of a grant from AusIndustry.

 Within her studio, Tiffany Treloar is using design solutions to find better alternatives, continually seeking out the “right” information and is actively seeking to engage and educate the fashion industry and fashion consumers in sustainable development.

 PROJECT 332 looks at:

 - Contributing to environmental sustainable actions, learning and education

 TIFFANY TRELOAR’S APPROACH TO SUSTAINABLE FASHION AND DESIGN

 Nature has always been an intrinsic part of Tiffany Treloar’s collections; this fashion designer has taken her inspiration from the natural world since the label’s inception.Her vision for PROJECT 332 is to create beautiful, environmentally sustainable clothing for women who care about the environment and the impact of what they are wearing.